jon-jacky/Piety/editors/edo.md

 write them out using *ed* commands, then use the built-in Python interpreter to import or reload modules, call their functions, and inspect and update their data structures.
-Or, you can bypass the file system and run
-Python scripts directly from editor buffers, or execute Python statements from selected text in any buffer.
+Or, you can bypass the file system and run Python statements from selected text in any buffer.

 **edo.py** also provides a new command *X*